yasindevops/phonebook-w-terraform/README.md

 - Application should allow users to search, add, update and delete the phonebook records and the phonebook records should be kept in separate MySQL database in AWS RDS service.
 Following is the format of data to be kept in db.

-  - id: unique identifier for the phone record, type is numeric.
+  - Id: unique identifier for the phone record, type is numeric.

-  - person: full name of person for the phone record, type is string.
+  - Person: full name of person for the phone record, type is string.

-  - number: phone number of the person. type is numeric.
+  - Number: phone number of the person. type is numeric.

 - All the interactions with user on phonebook app should be done in case insensitive manner and name of the person should be formatted so that, only the first letters of each words in the name of the person should be in capital letters.
 If the user inputs number in the username field, user should be warned with text message.